Interactive Intelligence Group

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Interactive Intelligence Group met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Interactive Intelligence Group met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew and GAAP earnings per share shrank to a loss.
+Compared to the prior-year quarter, revenue grew significantly and GAAP earnings per share contracted significantly.

-Interactive Intelligence Group booked revenue of $59.3 million.
-The seven analysts polled by S&P Capital IQ expected sales of $59.0 million on the same basis.
-GAAP reported sales were 14% higher than the prior-year quarter's $52.1 million.
+Interactive Intelligence Group chalked up revenue of $70.5 million.
+The five analysts polled by S&P Capital IQ anticipated revenue of $70.6 million on the same basis.
+GAAP reported sales were 22% higher than the prior-year quarter's $57.7 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.